Chart Color Schemes

 Batehaven features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.6% of all households, including 13.2% couples with children, 33.7% couples without children, and 13.0% single parent families.
-Non-family households comprise the remaining 39.4%, with lone person households at 36.6% and group households comprising 2.7%.
-The median household size is 2.0 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 60.6% of all households, including 13.2% couples with children, 33.7% couples without children, and 13.0% single parent families.
+Non-family households constitute the remaining 39.4%, with lone person households at 36.6% and group households comprising 2.7%.
+The median household size is 2.0 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households